hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Computer animation**

 In the 1980s, Disney animators were scared of computers, fearing that computers would replace them entirely.
-But then Pixar built an extraordinarily-successful business of making computer-animated movies—directed, written, and animated by enormously talented artists.
+But then Pixar built an extraordinarily-successful business of making computer-animated movies—directed, written, and animated by a large studio of enormously-talented artists.
 The computer didn't do the animation, it was a new animation tool.

 By the early 2000s, Disney's traditional cel animation business was in bad shape.
-Together with Pixar's success, they interpreted this as signalling the death of traditional cel animation.
+Together with Pixar's success, Disney management interpreted this as signalling the death of traditional cel animation.
 They  shut down cel animation in Burbank, and laid off any traditional animators that couldn't learn computer animation.
 Once Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form and Disney's history.
 Yet, [their first traditional animation wasn't considered successful enough](https://en.wikipedia.org/wiki/The_Princess_and_the_Frog#Impact,_debates,_and_legacy); audiences viewed it as old-fashioned.
 So Disney gave up on cel animation for good.
 Styles and tastes change, and technology is one of the driving factors.
+(For reasons I'm omitting, there are reasons to believe that this story is also, in part, about Disney's own management mistakes.)

+Hand-drawn animation styles aren't actually dead; they're alive and well outside the US—though using computers heavily in the process.
+For reasons I'm omitting, I think Disney dropping cel animation is, in part, due to Disney's own management mistakes.
+Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.
+(And [Cuphead](https://www.youtube.com/watch?v=NN-9SQXoi50) is a brilliant merger of hand-animation with video games, plus an absolutely banging soundtrack.)

 But now, there are opportunities for many more animators than before, because 3D computer animation makes smaller projects much more feasible, and computer animation is used throughout "live action" films.
 Avatar is basically a computer animated movie with occasional actors and sets.
 VFX industry jobs are a mess now, but this is more about the business than the technology; Walt Disney had his own labor issues in the 1940s.

-Hand-drawn animation styles aren't actually dead; they're alive and well outside the US—though using computers heavily in the process.
-Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.
+Computer animation is wide-spread in video games, both little indie games and big AAA games; it's common throughout television.

 **The Short-Term versus the Long-Term**

 These debates over technology's effects tend to mix up two different things: what happens to workers right now, and what happens over time.
 [It's important to distinguish the short-term and long-term impacts](https://www.jstor.org/stable/3105385).

+I've heard a lot of past stories of traditional artists—like illustrators and designers and the Disney animators mentioned above—who were left behind by the transition to digital tools a few decades ago.

+In the past year, many working artists have shared their genuine anxiety and fear over what these technologies mean for their livelihoods and identities.
+These fears seem entirely justified:

+Unfortunately, we here in the US do not have much of a social safety net, so, if you lose your employment for whatever reason, even just bad luck, you can really be out in the cold.

 On one hand, it's hard to look back in history and say "we shouldn't have invented X just so that the people 100 years ago could have kept their jobs."
 At what point do we decide that technological progress or artistic development should stop?
 At what point in history did we make a mistake by continuing to invent new things or to develop new artistic styles, and why is "right now" somehow that time?

 On the other hand, it does seem heartbreaking and wrong to have a class of people left out in the cold if their skills become obsolete.
 In the past year, many working artists have shared their genuine anxiety and fear over what these technologies mean for their livelihoods and identities.
 Unfortunately, we here in the US do not have much of a social safety net, so, if you lose your employment for whatever reason, even just bad luck, you can really be out in the cold.

-I've heard a lot of past stories of traditional artists—like illustrators and designed and the Disney animators mentioned above—who were left behind by the transition to digital tools a few decades ago.
-Some could make the transition and some couldn't.
-(To have it happen as a result of models trained from their own data feels much worse, but I think this is a totally separate issue intellectually, if not emotionally; see point 6 below.)

 Interestingly, in the 1930s, some countries musicians' unions [secured a fund to support performance musicians put out of work](https://timesmachine.nytimes.com/timesmachine/1929/11/17/92007058.html?pageNumber=164) by sound recording technology.